ibm-cloud-docs/vpc/console-tutorial.md

     {: tip}
 1. Enter an IP range for the subnet in CIDR notation, for example: `10.240.0.0/24`.
 In most cases, you can use the default IP range.
 If you want to specify a custom IP range, you can use the IP range calculator to select a different address prefix or change the number of addresses.

-    A subnet cannot be resized after it has been created.
+    A subnet cannot be resized after it is created.
     {: important}

 1. Attach a public gateway to the subnet if you want to allow all attached resources to communicate with the public internet.